jacoblee628/portfolio/README.md

    - Created several models that predict the sentiment (positive or negative) of reviews.
 4. Logistic Regression (via Gradient Descent)
    - Coded the logistic regression algorithm from scratch
+5. Test Performance of Linear Learning Algorithms (math)
+   - Mathematically deriving out of sample error of a linear hypothesis set

 ## Skills